 For Your Organic Garden

-Topics, plants, and strategies discussed apply mainly to the Southern U.S., since that is where the writer (Amy) lives, works, and gardens, but some of this is likely to be useful to gardeners in other regions, too.
+Topics, plants, and strategies discussed apply mainly to the Southeastern U.S., but some of this is likely to be useful to gardeners in other regions, too.
 Read more…

 Many Southern gardeners will be planting seeds in the garden this weekend.
 For best success, here are four things to keep in mind.
 1. Correct season for growing the crop.
 Seed packets for each crop usually include some general planting information.
 One item to look for is a planting date range.
 You can use the […]

 A co-worker, many years ago, who knew that I love plants, asked me what she should plant in a very large blue glazed pot that she had just bought.
 At the time, all I could imagine was a central cluster of three dwarf okra (like ‘Cajun Jewel’), surrounded by bush beans and bright orange ‘Tangerine’ […]